Otto Klemperer: London

-Legge was a senior producer for Columbia, part of the EMI recording group.
-As Columbia paid for the rehearsals for recordings, Legge's concerts tended to feature works he had recorded immediately beforehand, so that the orchestra was fully rehearsed at no cost to him.
+Legge was a senior producer for Columbia, part of the EMI recording group in the UK.
+As EMI paid for the rehearsals for recordings, Legge's concerts tended to feature works he had recorded immediately beforehand, so that the orchestra was fully rehearsed at no cost to him.
 This suited Klemperer, who though he disliked making recordings enjoyed the luxury of "hav[ing] time to prepare a work properly".

 According to the critic William Mann, Klemperer's repertory by now was:

-In 1957 Legge launched the Philharmonia Chorus, which made its debut in Beethoven's Ninth Symphony conducted by Klemperer.
+In 1957, Legge launched the Philharmonia Chorus, which made its debut in Beethoven's Ninth Symphony conducted by Klemperer.
 In The Observer Heyworth wrote that with "what promises to be our best choir [and] our best orchestra and a great conductor", Legge had given London "a Beethoven cycle that any city in the world, be it Vienna or New York, would envy".

 Wieland Wagner invited Klemperer to conduct Tristan und Isolde at the 1959 Holland Festival, and they agreed to collaborate on Die Meistersinger at Bayreuth, but neither plan was realised, because Klemperer suffered a further physical setback: in October 1958 while smoking in bed he set his bedclothes alight.
 His burns were life-threatening, and his recovery slow.
 It was not for nearly a year, until September 1959, that he recovered his health enough to conduct again.
 On Klemperer's return to the Philharmonia, Legge stood before the orchestra and appointed him conductor for life – the Philharmonia's first principal conductor.
 Klemperer's concerts in the 1960s included more works from outside the core German repertory, including Bartók's Divertimento, and symphonies by Berlioz, Dvořák, Mahler and Tchaikovsky.

 Klemperer returned to opera in 1961, making his Covent Garden début in Fidelio for which he directed the staging as well as the music.
 He had to a considerable extent moved away from the experimental stagings of the Kroll years; the 1961 Fidelio was described as "traditional, unfussy, grandly conceived, and profoundly revealing", and of "deep serenity" musically.
 Klemperer directed and conducted another Fidelio in Zürich the following year, at the opera house, only a few hundred yards from his home.
 He battled with entrenched interests in the Zürich orchestra to secure the best players, but he succeeded and the performances were well received.
 At Covent Garden he later directed and conducted two more new productions: Die Zauberflöte (1962), and Lohengrin (1963), neither of which was as well reviewed as Fidelio.